Daisy0419/Telescope-Searching-Problem/README.md

   - Small and large problem instances under a single deadline
   - Small problem instances incorporating maximum-observed execution time (MOET)
   - Large problem instances under multi-deadline settings
-- Jupyter notebooks to reproduce plots and figures from the paper
+- A Jupyter notebook to reproduce plots and figures from the paper
 - Long-running Python scripts to recompute results from scratch